allbecauseyoutoldmeso/alexa_tic_tac_toe/README.md

 * Personal project.

+* Now published by Amazon US!

 * A simple Alexa skill written in JavaScript.

 * Enables the user to play a game of Tic-Tac-Toe with Alexa.

 'Alexa, open Tic-Tac-Toe.'
 *'Welcome to Tic-Tac-Toe...Select a cell by row and column.
-For example top left, or middle right, or bottom middle.'*
+For example say top left, or middle right, or bottom middle.'*
 'Top right.'
 *'You played top right.
 The computer played middle left.'*
 'Bottom left'